tammyzhang-1/playful-plants/design-plan/design-journey.md

 - REVISION: will add fourth textbox so that there is a place to input hardiness zone data, which does not suit checkboxes or dropdowns
 - REVISION: will add small button under image for file uploads so that the image can be changed

+Plans for minor additions:
+- A link at the top of admin catalog and detail pages that goes to consumer view
+- Log in button and delete button open modal boxes, one with log in form and one with confirmation request

 ### Design Pattern Explanation/Reflection (Milestone 1)

 > Write a one paragraph (6-8 sentences) reflection explaining how you used design patterns for media catalogs in your site's final design.